 When a weed such as Wild Parsnip is declared a noxious weed, both the County and members of the public are able to purchase herbicides to control it.
 Use for control of noxious weeds is not considered a cosmetic use of pesticides because the plant can pose a risk to people.
 Further information is available on the Ontario Ministry of the Environment and Climate Change (MOECC) website.

 Residents can also contact the Leeds, Grenville and Lanark District Health Unit for more information relating to Public Health in regards to Wild Parsnip or the use of ClearView Herbicide at 613-267-4114 or visit their website at www.healthunit.org

 ALL ROADSIDE SPRAYING HAS BEEN COMPLETED FOR 2016

-Roadside spraying is scheduled to take place between May 30th and June 30th, weather permitting.
-Spraying occurs from the edge of the gravel shoulder to within 1 metre of the property limits and uses ClearView herbicide to control the growth of undesirable vegetation.
+Roadside spraying is scheduled to take place between May 23rd and June 30th, weather permitting.
+Spraying occurs from the edge of the gravel shoulder to the property limits and uses ClearView herbicide to control the growth of undesirable vegetation.
 The contractor performing the work is fully licensed.
 Spraying occurs in areas identified during weed audits.